The Mouldiest Cities in the UK

 Why might a property have damp issues?

 There are many reasons why a property becomes mouldy.
-Joe Trivett, Damp Expert at Allerton Damp Proofing, walks us through the potential causes:
+Joe Trivett, Damp Expert at Allerton Damp, walks us through the potential causes:

 Renovation pushing in water